root-11/root-11.github.io/content/a-portable-dataframe/tablite-a-portable-table-for-python.md

 # 7. loading from json is easy:
 table2 = Table.from_json(table_as_json)

-# 8. for storing in a database, I recommend to zip the json.
+# 8. for storing in a database or on disk, I recommend to zip the json.
 zipped = zlib.compress(table_as_json.encode())

 # 9. copying is easy: